AEADataEditor/aeadataeditor.github.io/_guidance/creating-restricted-data-deposit-icpsr.md

 ### Special notes on preparation

-We strongly suggest here to include a license file that describes the access conditions.
-The file should be uploaded in TXT or PDF format, and called "LICENSE.pdf".
-Alternate names, like "Terms of Use", are acceptable.
-The license should only be as restrictive as necessary.
-In particular, it must allow for reproducibility checks without restrictions, in order to comply with AEA policy.
-We also strongly suggest that the license allow for more general re-use of the data, for instance in novel publications, subject to any of the restrictions that are imposed on the data.
-Note that the license may change as ICPSR takes custodianship of these data, but always involves a discussion with the author.
+The README should be focused on sources and documentation of the data for the data provided here, useful once access has been obtained.
+The README is not accessible separately from the data (it is subject to the same access control conditions), and thus should not contain information about sources and access that is critical to understanding whether it is useful to actually request access to the data.
+It may thus be useful or necessary to duplicate the information from the restricted README in the (unrestricted) replication package.

-The README should also be focused on sources, restrictions, and access conditions for the data provided here, and not duplicate the information in the (unrestricted) replication package.
-It should clearly identify how the data were collected or created, and importantly, under what conditions the data can be redistributed: any IRB approvals and conditions on redistribution, or data use agreements that the authors engaged in and that permit for redistribution.
+The unrestricted replication package should clearly identify how the data were collected or created, and importantly, under what conditions the data can be redistributed: any IRB approvals and conditions on redistribution, or data use agreements that the authors engaged in and that permit for redistribution.

 ### Depositing data

 You should follow the [generic preparation and upload guidelines](data-deposit-aea.md) up to the submission questions.

 ### Submitting to the Data Editor